Resolved

 Scott Stechmesser No

-1. Council voted 5-3 to table an ordinance updating the city’s master fee schedule; the proposal included higher short-term rental license fees, a new harbor sludge tipping fee, and a rework of building permit fee calculations.
+1. City Council voted 5-3 to table an ordinance updating the city’s master fee schedule; the package included higher short-term rental license fees, a harbor sludge tipping fee, and changes to building permit fee calculations.

 City Council

-2. Council adopted Ordinance 25-228 updating the city’s master fee schedule, including changes to short-term rental licensing fees, a new harbor sludge tipping fee, and a restructuring of building permit fees.
+5. City Council adopted Ordinance 25-228 updating the city’s master fee schedule; adopted changes included increases to some fees and changes to short-term rental licensing fees.

 City Council